All Episodes

 Well, here's how the story ends.

-Quote, we wanted to state it clearly, it is never acceptable to paint one's face black.
+It is never acceptable to paint one's face black.

-The action is deeply offensive, and it does not reflect the values of our schools and our community.
+The action is deeply offensive and it does not reflect the values of our schools and our community.

-I mean, again, it's the people that I saw that are students at UGA, they had their faces red, but I guess if they had painted themselves black, I guess Athens wouldn't be embroiled in a in a blackface scandal now.
+I mean, again, it's the people that I saw that are students at UGA, they had their faces red, but I guess if they had painted themselves black, I guess Athens wouldn't be embroiled in a blackface scandal now.

 But the superintendent went on to say they were quickly addressed by administrators when they entered, though the district regrets letting them end in the first place.